fholger/openvr_fsr/README.md

 The second relevant parameter is `sharpness`.
 Generally, the higher you set `sharpness`, the sharper the final image will appear.
 You probably want to set this value higher if you lower `renderScale`, but beware of over-sharpening.
+The default of 0.9 gives a fairly sharp result.
+You can increase it up to 1.0 if you like an even sharper image.
+But if the image is too sharp for your taste, consider experimenting with lower values.

 ### Performance considerations

 While rendering at a lower resolution will save you performance (which is the entire point), the FSR upscaler does have a fixed cost in GPU time, and this time depends on your GPU and the target resolution (*not* the render resolution).
 So the higher your target resolution, the higher the cost of the FSR upscaler.
-In time, we might be able to improve this cost with some clever tricks, but for now keep this in mind.
 It means that, the higher your target resolution, the lower you may have to set the render resolution (by lowering `renderScale`) before you see an actual net benefit for your GPU times.

+A part of the overhead of FSR can be mitigated by using a sort of "fixed foveated" optimization where only the center of the image is upscaled by the more expensive FSR algorithm, while the edges are upscaled by cheaper bilinear sampling.
+This can be controlled in the mod by the `radius` setting, where anything within the radius from the center of the image is upscaled with FSR, and anything outside is upscaled with bilinear filtering.
+Due to the natural loss of clarity in the edges of current HMD lenses, even with a fairly small radius you will probably have a hard time to tell the difference.

 ### Results